well-broomed/backend/DEPLOYMENT.md

 You can sign up for a free account at [mailgun.com](https://www.mailgun.com).
 I would recommend signing up with Mailgun directly rather than provisioning the Heroku addon, due to the way the price structure is different for each option.

 Basically, you'll need to have a credit card on file at Mailgun in order to create custom email domains, which are necessary to send emails in production mode once the site is live.
-It's free for the first 10,000 emails.
+It's free for the first 10,000 emails per month.

 Alternatively, provisioning through Heroku requires you to bump up another pay step in order to have custom domains, and doesn't seem to offer custom domains on a pay-as-you-go pricing model.